Home Cinema Lighting Design

 How to Design the Perfect Home Cinema Lighting

 Home Cinema lighting design is crucial to creating an enjoyable home cinema room.
 Lighting levels should be just right to create the perfect environment – bright enough to navigate round the room and dim enough to truly enjoy the picture from a projector.
+We even take in to account the reflection of bulbs when designing the room as an unwanted reflection can be distracting when on a film watching marathon!
 It is also important to consider lighting levels for things like cleaning – too many cinema’s are only capable of being dark spaces, task lighting is important!
+Home movie theater lighting is crucial to creating the right home movie theater experience and should be central to any cinema or theater room design!

 Star light ceilings are hugely popular in our installs – the lighting can stay on during films and provides a magical sky effect which really adds a sense of drama to any room.
 We can even lay out the fiber optics to reflect the sky at a certain point in time for example a birthday or a wedding day.
 This is hugely time consuming but can add a real personal touch to any room.
 We are in good company with these ceilings – even Rolls Royce offer “Under the Stars” on their vehicles!